Aliases for HCST Gene

 GeneCards Summary for HCST Gene

 HCST (Hematopoietic Cell Signal Transducer) is a Protein Coding gene.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Immune response Role of DAP12 receptors in NK cells.
-GO annotations related to this gene include phosphatidylinositol 3-kinase binding.
+Among its related pathways are Immune System and Immune response Role of DAP12 receptors in NK cells.
+GO annotations related to this gene include receptor binding and phosphatidylinositol 3-kinase binding.

 UniProtKB/Swiss-Prot for HCST Gene